 Rich attended Northeastern University where he studied organizational leadership.
 He is also a graduate of the Securities Industry Institute sponsored by SIFMA and the Wharton School of the University of Pennsylvania.

-Executive Vice President, Corporate Development and Strategy, Georgeson LLC
+Executive Vice President of Business Development and Corporate Strategy, Georgeson LLC

 Don Cassidy joined Georgeson in 2016 as Executive Vice President, Business Development and Corporate Strategy.